erik/holepunch/README.md

 After running `holepunch`, just hit `Ctrl-c` to clear out the modified rules.

-By default, `holepunch` will refuse to remove rules that it didn't create.
+By default, `holepunch` will refuse to remove rules that existed before it was run.
 This can be toggled with the `--remove-existing` flag.

 ## Installation